These easy short ribs are fall-off-the-bone tender, decadently rich, and such a show stopper.

 If you have the choice, look for ribs that are 2 to 3 inches thick, with a good ratio of meat to fat.
 If you can get ribs that are all about the same size, that’s ideal, but sometimes the packs that you buy at the grocery store can be pretty mixed, so it’s not the end of the world if there’s some variation.

 Short ribs are great candidates for making ahead.
 Their flavor only improves with time and refrigerating the ribs after cooking allows the fat in the dish (of which there is a lot) to solidify so you can scrape it off rather than trying to skim it off the top.

 I included instructions in the recipe for same-day and overnight preparation, but given the choice, I recommend making these the day before you’re ready to eat them.

-Short Ribs in the Oven or on the Stovetop
+Oven or on the Stovetop Recipe

 These ribs can be made in the oven or on the stovetop.
 If you cook them on the stove, they’ll need a little more babysitting because it’s more difficult to keep them at just the right temperature, but stovetop or oven, your ribs will still come out great.